 “Do not be conformed to this world (or age) but be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect.”
 Romans 12:2

 People who are “conformed to this world” have a mindset that is focused on the physical world, with an understanding that they are totally responsible and in control of their circumstances (without God) and must through their own power, hard work, ingenuity, perseverance and intelligence control their destiny and the destiny of those under their guidance.
 This places huge amounts of stress and anxiety on them.
 They also see their value and identity based on what they have physically accomplished and what they have gained recognition for.
 This puts their focus on material success and pleasing others.
 They have also set their goals and set their hopes on the things of this world, looking to some future state in this life as their destination.
-This mindset is absent of faith and requires no exercise of faith.
-Thinking about God for these with a world centered mindset, if done at all, happens only on weekends (Sunday) or maybe Holidays, or just when dire circumstances arise that cause them to feel helpless and trapped and then look to God.
-This mindset, or way of life, leads to death.
+This mindset is absent of faith.
+For these people with a world centered mindset, and thoughts towards God, if done at all, happen only on weekends (Sunday) or maybe Holidays, or when dire circumstances arise that cause them to feel helpless and trapped and then look to God.
+This mindset, or way of life, leads to (spiritual) death.